-Welcome to the 3rd Congressional District of Oregon!
+Welcome to the Third Congressional District of Oregon!

-Our district takes in most of Portland and Multnomah County east of the Willamette River, extending over suburban plains and hills to the splendid scenery of the Bonneville Dam in the Columbia River Gorge and Mount Hood high in the Cascades.
+Our district takes in most of East Portland and Multnomah County and stretches into Southwest Portland.
+It extends over suburban plains and hills to the splendid scenery of the Bonneville Dam in the Columbia River Gorge and Mount Hood high in the Cascades.
 The district covers almost half of Clackamas County to the south and stretches as far east as Government Camp.
 Once outside the suburbs, Multnomah and Clackamas counties quickly turn rural.
 Mount Hood National Forest occupies most of the district's eastern region.
-Check out the new section

-- Profiles from the 3rd District (new )
+- Profiles from the Third District (new )

 - Cities and Unincorporated Areas

 - Locality Descriptions

 - Demographic Statistics